The Finnish Research Infrastructure for Public Opinion (FIRIPO)

 The institute is in a leading position concerning research on Finland Swedish opinion.
 The most important study, Barometern, was conducted annually between 2002 and 2014 among the Swedish speaking population in Finland.
 Researcher Kjell Herberts initiated the study.
 In the report “Opinioner och trender i svenskfinland”, edited by Herberts and published in 2008 by the Social Science research institute, several social scientists analyze the results of the survey between 2001 and 2007.
 The survey was conducted again in 2019 under the leadership of researcher Marina Lindell.
 The aim of the survey was to analyze changes in Finland Swedish opinion, language choices, the quality of services in Swedish, consumption patterns, and other prevailing issues.
 The research report Vad tycker Svenskfinland? was published in July 2020.

 Since 2004, Språkbarometern has been used to study how linguistic services have been implemented in bilingual municipalities.
 Språkbarometern measures how members of the linguistic minority in different municipalities perceive linguistic services.
 Språkbarometern is conducted every four years and was last conducted in 2020, in collaboration with the Ministry of Justice and the Association of Finnish Municipalities.
 Språkbarometern is also used as a foundation for the “Report of the Government on the application of language legislation”.
 The research report “Språkbarometern 2004-2016” is available on the website of the Ministry of Justice.
 Samforsk has also published two prior reports – ”Service på svenska och finska – ett medborgarperspektiv” (2008) and ”Service på svenska och finska – i minoritetsperspektiv” (2012).
-The research results of Språkbarometern 2020 will be published by the Ministry of Justice this autumn.
+The research results of Språkbarometern 2020 was published by the Ministry of Justice in 2021.

 Participation in Long-Term Decision-Making (PALO) is a multidisciplinary research project that focuses on the problems related to long-term decision-making practices.
 The PALO project aims to strengthen democracy by developing better practices for deliberative citizen participation and public decision-making.
 By reforming policy-making processes, we can place more emphasis on long-term consequences and the needs of future generations.
 The PALO consortium consists of four organisations: the University of Turku, the Natural Resource Institute Finland, Åbo Akademi University and the University of Tampere.
 The multidisciplinary research group consists of political scientists, environmental researchers, psychologists, behavioural economists and philosophers.
 The Strategic Research Council (SRC) at the Academy of Finland funds the four-year (2017-2021) project.
 The SRC funds programme-based research aimed at finding concrete solutions to the major challenges Finnish society faces today.